Eschatologue/CM_wiki/docs/class/paladin/blade.md

 ### Level 3: Sacred Duel

-As a :rsc-b: Bonus Action, you can expend one use of your Channel Divinity to begin a Sacred Duel between you and another creature that agrees to the duel within 30 feet of you, designating you as duelists for 1 minute, or until one of you have the ^^Unconcious^^ condition.
+As a **:rsc-b: Bonus Action**{ .rsc }, you can expend one use of your Channel Divinity to begin a Sacred Duel between you and another creature that agrees to the duel within 30 feet of you, designating you as duelists for 1 minute, or until one of you have the ^^Unconcious^^ condition.

 Duelists are under the following effects: